AbirHossainDUPHY98/CodePractice/README.md

 # CodePractice Repository
 This repository contains my practice problems and solutions.
-Specifically practice needed for the computational-science,data-science workflow.
+Specifically practice for computational-science,data-science workflow.
 More specifically some C++, some Julia, some Python codes.

 I have tried to learn syntax, concepts, logics, technologies, norms ranging in fields-